laduplessis/SARS-CoV-2_Northern_California_genomic_surveillance/README.md

 ---

-This repository contains the data files, scripts and workflows necessary to reproduce the phylogenetic analyses and figures presented in [https://doi.org/10.1101/2020.03.27.20044925](https://doi.org/10.1101/2020.03.27.20044925).
+This repository contains the data files, scripts and workflows necessary to reproduce the phylogenetic analyses and figures presented in **Deng et al., Science, 2020** ([https://doi.org/10.1126/science.abb9263](https://doi.org/10.1126/science.abb9263)).
 Some of the scripts may need some adjustment depending on the local setup.

 Note that because of the GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/) genomic sequences cannot be shared in this repository.
 Instead, we make the GISAID accessions available.